solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 ### Generic Key

 A generic key is a specific string literal that will be used to match an action to a descriptor.
-For instance, we could use these descriptors in the Gloo settings:
+For instance, we could use these descriptors in the Gloo Edge settings:

 ```yaml
 spec: